On successful completion of the module, students will be able to:

 Further details relating to assessment

-Component one will include ethical approval for empirical research as appropriate.
-If ethical approval is not awarded, students will only be permitted to undertake a non-empirical research project.
+Component one will include student submission of an ethical agreement for all research projects.
+Supervisors will review ethical agreements for their individual students.
+If an appropriate ethical agreement is not submitted for an empirical project, the student will only be permitted to undertake a non-empirical research project.

 001 Research overview; 1,500 words; (including formative piece of 500 words) mid semester 1 15%